Punk Garden

 The Spice Kit

-The kit includes:
+The kit contains:

 The seeds are delivered in a nice seed bag.
 Maybe a gift for yourself or for a great friend who you think should start growing?
-So come on, lets grow!
+So come on, let's grow!

 Lemon basil